 Biostatistics – Clinical Research Workshop

-Designed for the non-statistician, this workshop will explore beyond the simple how-to of statistical testing to delve into the underlying concepts and rationales for hypothesis testing.
+Designed for the non-statistician, this popular workshop explores beyond the simple how-to of statistical testing to delve into the underlying concepts and rationales for hypothesis testing.

 The SKILLED internship program provides a pathway for students to build role-specific clinical trial knowledge, experience and skills in a clinical trials unit.
 Interns gain on-the-job training with VCCC alliance partners and collaborators in metro and regional locations.

 The hub provides the opportunity for nursing practitioners with an interest in research to develop on-the-job research capability and mentoring via a paid research placement in a partner organisation.